Mon – Sun: 24/7 Plumbing

 • Discoloured Water - Rusty, brownish, greenish or yellowish water from the taps may indicate corroded pipes and plumbing fixtures.
 Particles of corroded metal cause discolouration and an unpleasant metallic taste.

-• Foul Odors - An odour of rotten eggs or sewage from the hot water taps can mean corrosive bacteria build-up inside your water heater or pipes.
+• Foul Odors— An odour of rotten eggs or sewage from the hot water taps can indicate corrosive bacteria build-up inside your water heater or pipes.

-• Frequent Leakage - Corrosion damage and pinhole leaks in pipes will cause visible water damage.
+• Frequent Leakage - Corrosion damage and pinhole pipe leaks will cause visible water damage.
 Watch for damp spots on walls or ceilings, especially near joints and elbows.

-• Dropping Water Pressure - As corrosion debris builds up inside supply pipes, it restricts water flow, resulting in decreased water pressure from faucets and shower heads.
+• Dropping Water Pressure—Corrosion debris builds up inside supply pipes, restricting water flow and decreasing water pressure from faucets and shower heads.

 • Clanging Noises - Loud banging or clanging noises from pipes point to advanced corrosion with thinning and structural weakness in pipes.